gulrak/filesystem/README.md

 This generates `filesystem_test`, the binary that runs all tests.

-If the default compiler is a GCC 8 or newer, or Clang 7 or newer, it additionally builds a version of the test binary compiled against GCCs/Clangs `std::filesystem` implementation, named `std_filesystem_test` as an additional test of conformance.
-Ideally all tests should compile and succeed with all filesystem implementations, but in reality, there are some differences in behavior and might be issues in these implementations.
+If the default compiler is a GCC 8 or newer, or Clang 7 or newer, it additionally tries to build a version of the test binary compiled against GCCs/Clangs `std::filesystem` implementation, named `std_filesystem_test` as an additional test of conformance.
+Ideally all tests should compile and succeed with all filesystem implementations, but in reality, there are some differences in behavior, sometimes due to room for interpretation in in the standard, and there might be issues in these implementations too.

 ## Usage